ziadhelou1/geodata_september2022_final_group_h/Task02/.ipynb_checkpoints/README-checkpoint.md

 ## Sub-Task 2.1 Question: Create and fill your own geodatabase

 Create and fill your own geodatabase with DWD precipitation station data as well as hourly precipitation time series.
-Follow the Jupyter Notebook tutorial of geo0930_PostGIS_Insert_DWD_Stations_and_TS (main notebook geo0930_PostGIS_DWD_Stations_and_TS_V002.ipynb) together with the respective YouTube tutorial.
+Follow the Jupyter Notebook tutorial of geo0930_PostGIS_Insert_DWD_Stations_and_TS (main notebook geo0930_PostGIS_DWD_Stations_and_TS_V002.ipynb) together with the respective YouTube tutorial.<br />
 The TimeManager plugin is deprecated!
 The new way is to use the QGIS Temporal Controller, which is integrated in recent QGIS versions.
 I have no video on that, yet.

 ### The username and password of QGIS file for this task are: